armosec/armo-platform-tools/attack-simulator/README.md

    **Main Options**:

-   - `-n, --namespace NAMESPACE`: Specify the namespace where the application should be deployed or where the existing pod is located (default: current context namespace or 'default').
+   - `-n, --namespace NAMESPACE`: Specify the namespace for deploying a new application or locating an existing pod (default: current context namespace or 'default').
+   - `--use-existing-pod POD_NAME`: Use an existing pod for the simulation instead of deploying a new one.
+   - `--verify-detections`: Run local verification for detections.

+   **Advanced Options**:

+   - `--pre-run-script PATH`: Specify a shell script to run during the pre-run activities.
+   - `--attack-script PATH`: Specify a shell script to run instead of the default attack activities.
+   - `--attack-duration DURATION`: Specify the duration to run the attack script (default: `10s`).
+   - `--app-yaml-path PATH`: Specify the path to the application YAML file to deploy (default: `ping-app.yaml`).
    - `--mode MODE`: Set the execution mode.
 Available modes:
      - `interactive`: Wait for user input to initiate security incidents.
-     - `investigation`: Run any command and automatically print local detections triggered by the command.
+     - `investigation`: Allows you to run any command and automatically prints local detections triggered by the command.
-     - `run_all_once` (default): Automatically initiate security incidents once and exit.
+     - `run_all_once` (default): Automatically initiates security incidents once and exits.
-   - `--verify-detections`: Run local verification for detections.
-   - `--use-existing-pod POD_NAME`: Use an existing pod for the simulation instead of deploying a new one.
-   - `--app-yaml-path PATH`: Specify the path to the application YAML file to deploy (default: `ping-app.yaml`).
-   - `--pre-run-script PATH`: Specify a shell script to run during the pre-run activities instead of the default activities.
-   - `--attack-script PATH`: Specify a shell script to run instead of the default attack activities.

-   **Additional Options**:
+   - `--learning-period LEARNING_PERIOD`: Set the learning period duration (default: `3m`).
+Should not be used with `--use-existing-pod`.
    - `--kubescape-namespace KUBESCAPE_NAMESPACE`: Specify the namespace where Kubescape components are deployed (default: `kubescape`).
-   - `--learning-period LEARNING_PERIOD`: Define the duration for the learning period of the application (default: `3m`).
-Applicable only when deploying a new application.
-   - `--skip-pre-checks CHECK1,CHECK2,... | all`: Skip specific pre-checks before the script runs.
+   - `--skip-pre-checks CHECK1,CHECK2,...`: Skip specific pre-checks before running the script.
 Available options:
      - `kubectl_installed`: Skips checking if `kubectl` is installed.
      - `kubectl_version`: Skips checking if the `kubectl` client version is compatible with the Kubernetes cluster.
      - `jq_installed`: Skips checking if `jq` is installed.